TACC-Cloud/agave-cli/docs/contributing/set-up-git.md

 ## Where to go next
 Congratulations, you have finished configurating both your local host environment and Git for contributing.
-In the next section you'll [learn how to set up and work in an Agave-CLI development container](set-up-dev-end.md)
+In the next section you'll [learn how to set up and work in an Tapis-CLI development container](set-up-dev-end.md)